JahanviRajput/DistributedTT/README.md

 To use this package, please install manually first the [python](https://www.python.org) programming language of the version `3.8` or `3.9`.

 > To ensure version stability, we recommend working in a virtual environment, as described in the `workflow.md`.
 Also note that `requirements.txt` contains `jax[cpu]`; if you need the GPU version of the `jax`, please install it yourself.
+For some function teneva_bm==0.1.0 require and for other upgraded version is required.
+Upgrade or use this according to function definition.

 ## Parameters of the `dipts` function